bowman-lab/PopShift/README.md

     python docking_parallel.py --help # for options on how to run

 ## Analyze results with MSM docking framework
-### extract scores
+### Extract scores
-extract-scores.sh
+- Extract scores with `extract_scores.py`
+- help available with `--help`
+- Should be provided each set of docked poses for each ligand as a group.
+### Calculate macroscopic binding constants and reweighted state probabilities
+- `popshift.py` for both binding free energies and reweighted populations.

 ## Dependencies
-1. ADFR suite
+1. ADFR suite (for `prep_parallel.py` and `prepare_ligand.py`)
     - > https://ccsb.scripps.edu/adfr/downloads/
     cp prepare_ligand and prepare_receptor into $PATH
-2. Autodock Vina python bindings
+2. Autodock Vina python bindings (for Vina docking)
     - > git clone https://github.com/ccsb-scripps/AutoDock-Vina
     cd AutoDock-Vina/build/python
     conda install -c conda-forge numpy boost-cpp swig